savagej/savagej.github.io/_posts/2023-09-08-genai-in-production.markdown

 hands are wrong.

 _Cult of Done Manifesto_

 I haven’t built any gen ai
-Trying to learn from those who have
+Trying to learn from those who have, so I attended the [LLMs in Production conference](https://home.mlops.community/public/events/llms-in-production-conference-2023-04-13)
-Need to keep in mind there are many biases in the views given, pessimistic ones from those fearful of change, optimistic ones from those selling picks and shovels in a gold rush, and overoptimistic ones from the futergazers that come out in every hype cycle
+Need to keep in mind there are many biases in the views given, pessimistic ones from those fearful of change, optimistic ones from those selling picks and shovels in a gold rush, and overoptimistic ones from the future-gazers that come out in every hype cycle
-I liked the conference I was at as it balanced those viewpoints well
+I liked the conference I was at as it balanced those viewpoints well.
-## What will we learn
+This is an attempt to summarise what I learned, mostly with the the viewpoint of a company who is well versed in ML but is feeling pressure to "do something with LLMs"
+## Contents
 - How can we build our initial versions of GenAI applications
   - V1 using public APIs
   - Initial roadblocks to using V1